galaxyproject/galaxy-hub/content/blog/2022-06-22-outreachy-intro/index.md

 ## What is Outreachy and why we care about it?

-This is the 2nd time the Galaxy Community is contributing to Outreachy so you may not be very familiar with this program yet.
+This is only the 2nd time the Galaxy Community is participating in the Outreachy internship program, so you may not be very familiar with it yet.

 Outreachy Internship Program offers 3 month long paid internships to people who are underrepresented in free and open source projects.